muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I took multiple deep breaths, then, got into position.

-As soon as I was in position, I jumped towards Amanda.
+As soon as I was in position, I flew at Amanda.

 I would be able to close the gap in a single leap.